Course Overview

 Pharmacology and physiology are two closely related disciplines.
 Pharmacology is the study of drug action and how medicines may modify disease states.
 Physiology is concerned with how the body and its systems are controlled, and in the changes that lead to disease states (pathophysiology).

 Opportunities exist for you to enhance your practical and related transferable skills within our research laboratories.
-Teaching is informed by high-quality research, in relevant cognate areas, within the Faculty.
+Teaching is informed by high-quality research in relevant cognate areas, within the department.

 In addition, new students will benefit from our use of the APOLLO Patient Care Simulator platform, as an exciting novel teaching tool.

-You will become proficient in explaining and applying information about the mode of therapeutic action, undesirable and toxic effects, absorption, distribution and elimination of exemplar drugs.
-You will also develop the problem-solving skills and research strategies necessary to evaluate, critically appraise and systematically review pharmacology and physiology.
+You'll become proficient in explaining and applying information about the mode of therapeutic action, undesirable and toxic effects, absorption, distribution and elimination of exemplar drugs.
+You'll also develop the problem-solving skills and research strategies necessary to evaluate, critically appraise and systematically review pharmacology and physiology.

 The learning and teaching strategies include a mixture of formal contact – such as large and small group lectures, seminars, tutorials, workshops, laboratory practical sessions and demonstrations – as well as independent work and online support activities.